 For a more ethically difficult question, consider the problem of HIV transmission.
 HIV transmission occurs through unprotected sexual contact.
 Ideally we would inoculate people against HIV to prevent the spread of the disease.
 However, if that were not possible (and it currently isn’t) then we could prevent the sexual contact in the first place.
 Suppose the drug in the water now removed peoples’ libido and the free pill restored it.
 Again, the choice set hasn’t been restricted and the transaction costs of the decision are very low, but the default option has changed: now people default to having no sexual contact.
 This change in behaviour would, no doubt, hugely reduce the rate of HIV transmission.

 Note that in both of theses cases there are massive costs, to both individuals and to society, that would be eliminated if the default option were changed.
 In both cases huge amounts of money are presently spent to prevent pregnancy or HIV transmission.
-Yet there would likely be huge resistance to the implementation of either scheme on ethical grounds.
+Yet there would likely be huge resistance to the implementation of either scheme on ethical grounds click here for more info.
 Do humans have such a huge status quo bias that we avoid implementing obvious solutions to immensely important problems simply because we’re resistant to changing default options that clearly aren’t working for us?
 Unfortunately, the answer appears to be yes.